 Depending on your nationality, the documents needed to celebrate a legally binding wedding in Italy may slightly vary.

-Obviously, a Passport is a mandatory document and is needed for both the bride and the groom in order to identify you no matter where you come from.
+Obviously, a Passport is a mandatory document and is needed for both the bride, the groom, and the witnesses in order to identify you no matter where you come from.

 You will also need to provide additional documents depending on your Country of origin.

-Obtaining such documents is a delicate task that should be carried out with special care, as it is essential for a legally binding ceremony in Italy and can only be done a few months prior to your Wedding ceremony, as most documents cannot be older than 6 months (in Scotland for instance documents must be at max 3 months old).
+Obtaining such documents is a delicate task that should be carried out with special care, as it is essential for a legally binding ceremony in Italy and can only be done a few months prior to your Wedding ceremony, as most documents cannot be older than 6 months.

 Another tip valid at all times is that all documents need to show the same name (please double and triple check spelling and middle names) you have on your passports.
 Please bring your passports to the appointments to be absolutely certain.
 Typing mistakes won’t be accepted.